TomJamesGray/prob-book/README.md

 * ~~Handle negative numbers in parsing of P(____)~~
 * ~~Improve error handling for distributions~~
 * ~~Implement printing of distributions in calculator when just the name is input~~
+* Implement help function for distributions, eg Help(Exp) will tell you the parameters for the Exponential dist